-While anyone can develop glaucoma, certain factors can increase your risk of developing the disease.
-The risk factors include:
+Although anyone can develop glaucoma, certain risk factors can increase your chance of getting the disease.
+These include:

 - Having a family history of glaucoma